Storage & Back-up Workflow for Filmmakers

 Network Attached Storage

-A network attached storage (NAS) device is a type of physical storage used by video editors to store and access their video files, allowing easy access and management of their digital assets.
-A NAS is an incredibly convenient way to store large amounts of data, as it can be accessed from multiple devices — whether it be a computer, laptop, tablet, or smartphone — and can connect to the internet so users can access their physical storage remotely.
+A network attached storage (NAS) device is a type of physical storage used by editors to access and store video files, allowing easy access and management of their digital assets.
+A NAS device is an incredibly convenient way to store large amounts of data, as it can be accessed from multiple devices — whether it be a computer, laptop, tablet, or smartphone — and can connect to the internet so users can access their physical storage remotely.

 A NAS also provides a secure way to back-up important files, which can be invaluable in the event of a system crash or data loss.